 (Please see Handbook for Preprofessional Students (pdf) for more information).

 SIU Professional Schools.
 SIU has a School of Medicine in Springfield (the freshman year is on the Carbondale campus) and a Dental School in Alton.
 Their presence benefits preprofessional students as some faculty are cross-appointed with SIUC science faculty.
 School of Medicine professors may even teach your upper level courses and encourage you to participate in research projects.

 Health Preprofessional Committee.
 All medical schools and many other professional programs prefer a summary letter of recommendation from an advisory committee.
 SIUC has a Health Preprofessional Committee consisting of ten faculty members.
 This committee will interview you in the spring or fall before you apply and evaluate you with respect to academic potential, personal attributes, motivation and time management skills.
-If you are a premedical or pre-dental student who is not eventually interviewed by the Health Preprofessional Committee, Mrs. Grisley will keep your individual letters in your confidential file until you request they be sent to a central application service.
+If you are a premedical or pre-dental student who is not eventually interviewed by the Health Preprofessional Committee, an advisor will keep your individual letters in your confidential file until you request they be sent to a central application service.